 - “…the program reminds me of the importance of portion control and the need for more water in my life… Thank you again for helping me get in control again.” – Debra of Newell, SD

 - “The food wasn’t bad and the simplicity of eating a meal that was nutritious and portion controlled helped me get back on the road to a more healthy lifestyle.” – Jenny of Bakersfield, CA

 - “I have been a Nutrisystem member for several years and I can promise you this.
 “If you follow the plan, it works.”
 I would recommend Nutrisystem to anyone who wants to lose a small or large amount of weight.
 It is a healthy and disciplined way to reach your goal.”
 Diane of St. Cloud, FL

 You can learn a lot from reading customer reviews; especially the bad ones!
 Before I buy or sign up for something, I always try to find negative reviews.
 It seems you can learn more from the bad reviews than the good ones, which are never quite as interesting.

-Looks like 31 out of 250 people rated Nutrisystem “unfavorably”, (less than 3 stars) so let’s see what bad things people said about the diet!
+Looks like 33 out of 260 people rated Nutrisystem “unfavorably”, (less than 3 stars) so let’s see what negative things people said about the diet!